Visma.net logo

 Delivery approach

-We use Junipeer as the integration layer between Visma.net and your chosen ecommerce platform.
-Junipeer handles the data flow — products, prices, stock, orders, customers — so the connection is maintained and monitored in a structured way.
-But the integration is only one part of the work.
-A successful project also requires platform selection, data quality review, content and UX design, thorough QA, and a clear rollout plan.
-Nordic Web Team delivers the full scope, not just the connector.
+We use Junipeer's live API connector to link Visma.net with your chosen ecommerce platform.
+The connector itself can be established in as little as one day.
+But the integration is only one part of the work — a successful project also requires platform selection, data quality review, content and UX planning, thorough QA, and a structured rollout.
+Nordic Web Team manages the full scope, with Junipeer handling the data layer between systems.

 Beyond the integration